ConfusedAnt/scRNA-data-analysis/README.md

 micromamba activate R4.4.3
 jupyter kernelspec list

-# Install of Analysis Packages in the Readme.txt file under each subdirectory of the ScRNA&Bulk-seq Analysis directory
+# Install of Analysis Packages
+The Readme.txt file under each subdirectory of the ScRNA&Bulk-seq Analysis directory
 ```

 ### ScRNA-seq Processing